f4exb/sdrangel/plugins/channeltx/modatv/readme.md

 The video signal can modulate the carrier in the following modes:

   - AM: Amplitude modulation.
 Modulation index is 90%.
   - FM: Frequency modulation.
 Excursion is a percentage of the bandwidth available given the channel sample rate.
-This percentage is controlled by button (2). e.g. at 50% for 4 MS/s sample rate this is &#177;1 MHz (2 MHz total)
+This percentage is controlled by button (2). e.g. at 25% for 4 MS/s sample rate this is 1 MHz (&#177;0.5 MHz)
   - USB: SSB upper side band: video signal is transposed only in positive frequencies including DC component
   - LSB: SSB lower side band: video signal is transposed only in megative frequencies excluding DC component
   - VUSB: SSB upper sideband with vestigial lower sideband.
 The cutoff frequency of the lower sideband is controlled by slider (3)